gknicholls/Forensic-Fluids/example/README.md

 java -cp ClassifyForensicFluid.jar classify.ClassifyForensicFluid trainSamples_2022_09_22_bayes_bdp_J5.txt

-* The ClassifyForensicFluid.jar bundle contains all the compiled Java codes for implementing classification by BDP.
+* The ClassifyForensicFluid.jar bundle contains all the compiled Java codes for implementing classification by BDP-CaRMa.
 * classify.ClassifyForensicFluid is the main class to be called in the ClassifyForensicFluid.jar bundle to start the software program for the Bayesian analysis.
 * The "trainSamples_2022_09_22_bayes_bdp_J5.txt" file is a text file with two columns that specify all information and data required for the analysis.
 Apart from the mRNA profiles data files, i.e., the comma-delimited files mentioned above, this input file also specifies pre-computed inputs for speeding up the calculation, namely, all the partition configurations for a given marker group, which are stored in the text files "allPartitionSets5.txt" and "allPartitionSets7.txt."